szczyglis-dev/py-gpt/docs/source/modes.rst

 .. code-block:: ini

-   Settings / Agent (autonomous) / Index to use
+   Settings -> Agents and experts -> Autonomous -> Index to use

 Experts (Co-op, co-operation mode)
 ----------------------------------